 At the Quarry’s West end, the tunnel path splits into three short tunnel outlets, each with its own distinctive exit.
 The extra ‘Y’ tunnels may have been added later; in Felix Feist’s Deluge (1933) we see only one entrance, piled high with dirt.
 A matte painting in that film places the Quarry at the edge of the Atlantic Ocean.

 At the tunnel fork is a perfect view of all four distinctly different exits, perfect for any kind of filming involving a cave or mineshaft setting.
-Standing at the fork, we realize this is where fearless Beverly Garland confronted the dreaded Cucumber monster in Roger Corman’s It Conquered the World.
-Where John Agar first met the floating alien noggin in Nathan Juran’s Brain from Planet Arous (1958).
+Standing at the fork, we realize this is where fearless Beverly Garland confronted the dreaded Cucumber monster in Roger Corman’s It Conquered the World, and where John Agar first met the floating alien noggin in Nathan Juran’s Brain from Planet Arous (1958).

 These are the tunnels of Corman’s Attack of the Crab Monsters (1956), the caves from Bert I. Gordon’s The Cyclops (1957) and Kenneth Crane’s Monster from Green Hell (1957) and the much later Dinosaur Island (1994).
 Add a wooden door to the entrance and it becomes the mineshaft from Paul Landres’ The Return of Dracula (1958).
 With some beams on the ceiling, planks on the floor and a hole dug in the center, it’s where McCarthy and Dana Wynter hid from the pod people in Invasion of the Body Snatchers.

 Here as well is where the ‘It’ from It Conquered the World exited its tunnel hiding place, only to be blowtorched to a chocolate-syrup demise by Lee Van Cleef.
-Here (with unconvincing fake snow) was the plane crash site from the remake of Lost Horizon, and (with an added pool) the Vietnam prologue from Robert Aldrich’s The Choirboys (1977).
-Television’s Batman (1966) used one of the tunnel entrances for the Batcave entrance, where the under-cranked Batmobile is seen exiting into the daylight.
+Here (with unconvincing fake snow) was the plane crash site from the remake of Lost Horizon and (with an added pool) the Vietnam prologue from Robert Aldrich’s The Choirboys (1977).
+Television’s Batman (1966) used one of the tunnels for the Batcave entrance, where the under-cranked Batmobile is seen exiting into the daylight.

 Also much of William Dieterle’s Omar Khayyam (1957), both the Quarry and the caves.
 Ditto Ted Tetzlaff’s Son of Sinbad (1955).
 Double-ditto the bulk of Roger Corman’s plain-wrap epic Teenage Caveman (1958), just above with Darah Marshall.
 Corman uses every square foot of the Quarry without adding so much as a prop palm tree.
 The not-so-spectacular conclusion of David Bradley’s Madmen of Mandoras, aka They Saved Hitler’s Brain (1963) takes place entirely in the Quarry.
 Tony Richardson’s The Loved One (1965) shows Robert Morse climbing a cliff trail, giving us an unusual bird’s-eye downward view of much of the Quarry.